 2. Pier One

 You do not even have to leave the hotel for one of the most beautiful locations to view the sundown in Sydney!
-Each golden hour we shake up a distinct signature sundown mixed drink made with gin by regional distillers Archie Rose and seasonal active ingredients it alters all the time plus complimentary canapes.
-A classic 1912 video camera is entirely placed on the Pier for you to record a sundown picture utilizing your phone; you can then print it inside.
+Each golden hour we shake up a distinct signature sundown mixed drink made with gin by local distillers Archie Rose and seasonal active ingredients it alters all the time plus complimentary canapes.
+A classic 1912 video camera is entirely placed on the Pier for you to record a sundown picture using your phone; you can then print it inside.

 3. Mrs. Macquarie’s Chair

-Some individuals see it from the rocks on the right close to the water (2nd image), others choose to view it from the park on the top.
+Some people see it from the rocks on the right close to the water (2nd image), others choose to view it from the park on the top.
 However, I suggest you take pleasure in the sundown from “the little cavern” (1st image).
 It’s a high vantage point that puts well-known landmarks in your sights with the sunset as a stunning background.
 You can see the Sydney Harbour Bridge and the Sydney Opera House from this point.

 4. The Grassy Knoll